ScotianOG/Soless-System-Docs/verification-executive-summary.md

 - Simplified compliance

 ### Getting Started

 1. Visit soless.app
 2. Schedule a demonstration
 3. Review technical documentation
 4. Begin implementation

-### Contact
-[Institutional Partnerships Team Contact Information] [Technical Support Contact Information]

----

-Would you like to:
-1. Refine this executive summary?
-2. Add specific visual elements?
-3. Move on to creating the Technical Integration Guide?
-4. Adjust the format or content focus?